ABelliqueux/nolibgs_hello_worlds/README.md

 file_to_embed.ext \
 ```

   2. So this part takes care of converting our data to binary.
-Now to access them from your program, just use this in your sources :
+Now to access them from your program, use this in your sources :
 ```c
 extern ulong _binary_filename_extension_start[];
 extern ulong _binary_filename_extension_end[];